-In support of both DFARS language and the new 5000.02, the Defense Acquisition Guidebook (DAG) Chapter 2 (Acquisition Program Baselines, and Acquisition Strategies) provides guidance on including manufacturing capabilities and risks in the Acquisition Strategy at Milestone A and the Acquisition Strategy (AS) at Milestones B and C. The AS is the information baseline for efforts that continually evolve during the progression through the acquisition life cycle.
+In support of both DFARS language and 5000.02, the Defense Acquisition Guidebook (DAG) Chapter 2 (Acquisition Program Baselines, and Acquisition Strategies) provides guidance on including manufacturing capabilities and risks in the Acquisition Strategy at Milestone A and the Acquisition Strategy (AS) at Milestones B and C. The AS is the information baseline for efforts that continually evolve during the progression through the acquisition life cycle.

-&lt;sup>11 Chapter 4, Systems Engineering; Defense Acquisition Guidebook, Defense Acquisition University, June 28, 20139; https://dag.dau.mil/Pages/Default.aspx
+11 Chapter 4, Systems Engineering; Defense Acquisition Guidebook, Defense Acquisition University, June 28, 20139; https://dag.dau.mil/Pages/Default.aspx

 The AS guides the reduction of technology risk, the determination of the appropriate set of technologies to be integrated into a full system, and the demonstration of critical technologies on representative prototypes.
 Therefore, the results of the required assessments of manufacturing feasibility carried out in conjunction with the AoA become the basis of meeting the success criteria for the Alternative Systems Review (ASR) and important inputs to the AS.
 The AS should identify and address how industrial capabilities, including manufacturing technologies and capabilities, will be considered and matured during the TMRR Phase.
 Industrial capabilities encompass public and private capabilities to design, develop, manufacture, maintain, and manage DoD products.
-A discussion of these considerations is needed to ensure that the manufacturing capability will be assessed adequately, and that reliable, cost-effective, and sufficient industrial capabilities will exist to support the program's overall cost, schedule, and performance goals for the total research and development program.
+A discussion of these considerations is needed to ensure the manufacturing capability will be assessed adequately, and reliable, cost-effective, and sufficient industrial capabilities will exist to support the program's overall cost, schedule, and performance goals for the total research and development program.

 The AS is a comprehensive, integrated plan that identifies the acquisition approach and describes the business, technical, and support strategies that will be followed to manage program risks and meet program objectives.
-Therefore, the results of the assessments and demonstrations of the technology and manufacturing processes in a relevant environment and the identification of manufacturing risks that are reflected as success criteria for the Preliminary Design Review (PDR) are important inputs to the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone B. Similarly, the results of the demonstrations of manufacturing processes in a pilot line environment that are reflected as success criteria for the Preduction Readiness Review (PRR) are important inputs to the Industrial Base Capabilities Considerations that as criteria for the Production Readiness Review (PRR) are important inputs to the Industrial Base Capabilities
+Therefore, the results of the assessments and demonstrations of the technology and manufacturing processes in a relevant environment and the identification of manufacturing risks that are reflected as success criteria for the Preliminary Design Review (PDR) are important inputs to the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone B. Similarly, the results of the demonstrations of manufacturing processes on a pilot line that are reflected as success criteria for the Production Readiness Review (PRR) are important inputs to the Industrial Base Capabilities Considerations that are a required part of the AS at Milestone C.

-The development of the AS should include results of industrial base capability (public and private) analysis to design, develop, produce, support, and, if appropriate, restart an acquisition program.
+The development of the AS should include results of industrial base capability (public and private) analyses to design, develop, produce, support, and, if appropriate, restart an acquisition program.
 This includes assessing manufacturing readiness and effective integration of industrial capability considerations into the acquisition process and acquisition programs.
 For applicable products, the AS should also address the approach to making production rate and quantity changes in response to contingency needs.
 Consider the following manufacturing threads in developing the strategy: